Position Overview & Responsibilities

-Position Overview: The Assistant General Counsel (“AGC”) will report to the Vice President and General Counsel, Secretary of the Board, to represent and advise the College and its administrators in legal matters.
-As part of a small legal department, the AGC will assist the General Counsel in providing general legal services on behalf of the College to all of the College’s constituencies, including senior administrators, faculty and staff; in addition to providing general leadership on non-legal matters.
-He/she will competently and comprehensively review, negotiate and provide legal advice in accordance with federal and state law.
-The primary responsibilities will include supporting the General Counsel in the management of College contracts and assisting the Assistant Vice President for Compliance and Title IX Coordinator in the operations of the Office of the General Counsel (“OGC”).
+The Assistant General Counsel (“AGC”) will report to the Vice President and General Counsel, Secretary of the Board, to represent and advise the College and its administrators in legal matters.
+As part of a small legal department, the AGC will assist the General Counsel in providing general legal services on behalf of the College to all of the College’s constituencies, including senior administrators, faculty, and staff; in addition to providing general leadership on non-legal matters.
+They will competently and comprehensively review, negotiate and provide legal advice in accordance with federal and state law.
+The primary responsibilities will include supporting the General Counsel in the management of College contracts and assisting the Assistant Vice President for Compliance and Title IX Coordinator in the operations of the Office of the General Counsel.
 The AGC will also be called upon to provide legal support in the full array of areas handled by the OGC, such as academic and student affairs, litigation, employment, College policies, governance, real estate, construction, intellectual property, and other non-legal issues.
 The AGC will also be a thought partner to the General Counsel and with the other members of the OGC.
 The minimum annual salary for this position is $95,000.
 Responsibilities include:

 - Oversee the contract management system and the administration of contract formation and implementation.

-- Oversee and serve as liaison with outside counsel in both litigation and non-litigation matters and to advise the General Counsel on such matters.
+- Oversee and serve as a liaison with outside counsel in both litigation and non-litigation matters and advise the General Counsel on such matters.

 - Field a wide range of legal inquiries from departments college-wide and be able to research and properly communicate responses to such inquiries.

 - Conduct legal research and analysis and draft legal memoranda.

 - Assist the General Counsel in the capacity of Secretary of the Board on Board support and business.